 - Ceramic material retains heat for less time than insulated metal French Presses but certainly longer than a glass French Press.

 I have mentioned all the pros and cons and Glass vs stainless steel vs Ceramic French Press coffee makers in detail.
-It will surely help you in making an informed buying decision.
-I have also given the links to the articles having reviews of the best French Presses available in every material.

 In the end, I just want to make three points: